 Indications for use

-Replacement therapy in peri- and postmenopause, ovarian hypofunction (primary and secondary amenorrhea, oligomenorrhea, dysmenorrhea), sexual infantilism, hypogonadism, secondary estrogen deficiency (including after ovariectomy for non-malignant diseases or after radiation castration), breast carcinoma (some inoperable forms), androgen-dependent prostate carcinoma.
+Replacement therapy in peri- and postmenopause, ovarian hypofunction (primary and secondary amenorrhea, oligomenorrhea, dysmenorrhea), sexual infantilism, hypogonadism, secondary anabolic steroids for bodybuilding estrogen deficiency (including after ovariectomy for non-malignant diseases or after radiation castration), breast carcinoma (some inoperable forms), androgen-dependent prostate carcinoma.

 Climacteric syndrome (“flushing” of blood to the skin of the upper half of the body, increased sweating, sleep disturbances, irritability, depression, atrophic urethritis and vaginitis), postmenopausal osteoporosis, prevention of atherosclerosis.